 The site has a clear target audience in mind.

 Google has rewarded the site for creating hundreds of in-depth reviews.
 According to Ahrefs, they get more than 50,000 visitors a month from search traffic.
 I’m sure the real number of visitors is more like 150,000 visitors a month.

 Aside from blogs and websites, you can also generate video content for video-sharing platforms such as YouTube.
-While you may think of YouTube as a site where you can watch music videos or sports highlights, you can find a wide variety of niche content in it, such as travel videos, cooking lessons, toy reviews, or live video game streams.
+While you may think of YouTube as a site where you can watch music videos or sports highlights, you can find a wide variety of niche content in it, such as travel videos, cooking lessons, toy reviews, or live video game streams or even freelancing channels.